NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 `align_to_genome` rule says "I need this genome index to align my sample to" and then it's up to Snakemake to determine how to download and build the index.

-One last thing is to change the hardcoded `NCTC8325` in the `shell:` directive of `align_to_genome`.
+One last thing is to change the hard-coded `NCTC8325` in the `shell:` directive of `align_to_genome`.
 Bowtie2 expects the index name supplied with the `-x` flag to be without the ".*.bt2" suffix so we can't use `-x {input.index}`.
 Instead we'll insert the genome_id directly from the config like this: